 Laboratory of CNS Glia Biology and White Matter Repair

-The candidate will be expected to possess superior communication skills, ability to write scientific reports and present their research findings at scientific meetings.
-The qualified candidate must possess a Ph.D. in neuroscience or other basic sciences.
-Prior experience in one of the following areas is preferred: mouse models of neurodegeneration, molecular biology and mouse transgene engineering, single cell or bulk RNAseq data analysis, microglia phenotyping, mouse brain surgery for injury induction, primary neural cell culture, or electron microscopy.
+The candidate will be expected to possess superior communication skills and ability to write scientific reports.
+The qualified candidate must possess a master’s degree or Ph.D. in neuroscience or other basic sciences.
+Prior experience in one of the following areas is preferred: mouse brain surgery for injury, mouse models of neurodegeneration, single cell or bulk RNAseq data analysis, microglia phenotyping, primary neural cell culture, or electron microscopy.

-To apply for this position please email a cover letter (optional) and curriculum vitae in a single PDF to: Dr. Shin Kang (firstname.lastname@example.org).
-For some selected candidates, the arrangement of two or three reference letters will be asked.
+To apply for this position please email a short cover letter (optional) and curriculum vitae in a single PDF to: Dr. Shin Kang (email@example.com).